-A review of departmental records for the past calendar year indicates that there were no employee grievances filed with the Office of the City Administrator on behalf of employees of the Orangeburg Department of Public Safety.
+A review of departmental records for the past calendar year indicates that there were no employee grievances filed with the Office of the City Administrator on behalf of an employee of the Orangeburg Department of Public Safety.
+No modifications of the system are deemed necessary at this time.